seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 Than I will wrong such honourable men.
 But here's a parchment with the seal of Caesar;
 I found it in his closet, 'tis his will:
-Let but the commons hear this testament—
+Let but the commons hear this testament--
-Which, pardon me, I do not mean to read—
+Which, pardon me, I do not mean to read--
 And they would go and kiss dead Caesar's wounds
 And dip their napkins in his sacred blood,
 Yea, beg a hair of him for memory,